-Primary Sports Funding 202319 – 20
+Primary Sports Funding 2022-23 – Impact Statement

-At Belleville Wix Academy, we are committed to using the PE and Sports Funding to improve PE provision and raise achievement for all pupils in sport.
-Our funding for 22018-193 is £18,280.
+At Belleville Wix Academy, we are committed to using the PE and Sports Funding to improve PE provision and raise achievement for all pupils in sport and physical activity.
+Our funding for 2022-23 is £18,280.
+We use the primary PE and sport premium funding to support the five Key Indicators (KI) of successful PE and sport in school, which are outlined below.

 The engagement of all pupils in regular physical activity – Chief Medical Officer guidelines recommend that primary school pupils undertake at least 30 minutes of physical activity a day in school (60 minutes every day)